equalitie/ouisync-web/CONTRIBUTING.md

 # Contributing
 The website is hosted by GitHub Pages and most content is authored in Markdown format.
 HTML is also acceptable.

+## Project Structure
+The project is primarily split into two types of documents:
+- Complex
+- Basic

+**Complex** documents are content that require custom layouts and importantly render translations using individual, manually created, i18n strings found in the `i18n/` dir.

+The complex pages for the Ouisync website are:
+- `layouts/index.html`
+- `content/en/about.md`
+- `content/en/community.md`
+- `content/en/support.md`

+**Basic** documents are content that simply requires simple markdown rich text styling.
+This content is written entirely in a single markdown file, which Weblate ingests and automatically parses into individual i18n strings.
+Any page not a complex page is a basic page, and can just be styled using markdown.

 ## Add a New Page